COVID-19 & PMA

 PMA COVID-19 Survey

-The PMA COVID-19 survey will contact women via telephone who participated in a baseline survey of a new phase of longitudinal data collection completed in January 2020.
-The 30-minute telephone survey will collect data on the knowledge of COVID-19 and impacts of this pandemic in the Democratic Republic of Congo (DRC), Kenya, Burkina Faso and Nigeria.
-The PMA COVID-19 survey results will be provided to local governments to produce actionable information and guide the public health response to COVID-19.
-Preliminary results are expected by July.
+The PMA COVID-19 survey contacted women via telephone who participated in a baseline survey of a new phase of longitudinal data collection completed in January 2020.
+The 30-minute telephone survey collected data on the knowledge of COVID-19 and impacts of this pandemic in the Democratic Republic of Congo (DRC), Kenya, Burkina Faso and Nigeria.
+The PMA COVID-19 survey results have been provided to local governments to produce actionable information and guide the public health response to COVID-19.
 We will then combine information from the baseline survey (e.g., sociodemographic information like marital status, household size and age structure, household economic status) with COVID-19 measures for further analysis.

 The focus of our COVID-19 survey instrument is on the most important epidemiological features of COVID-19, including: